BOA Ortho Update Course

-This one day programme ran two parallel streams and provide curriculum driven clinical updates and critical condition assessment opportunities aimed at T&O trainees and SAS surgeons.
+This one day programme runs two parallel streams providing curriculum driven clinical updates and critical condition assessment opportunities aimed at all levels within Trauma and Orthopaedics.

-Participants are divided into group of 8-9 where we offer peer and educator led feedback.
+Participants are divided into groups of 8-9 where we offer expert feedback.
 ISCP Workplace Based Assessments can be completed incorporating feedback from the faculty.

 "The CBD sessions were excellent and involvement of all participants to contribute to the discussions was useful".